Manahan Stadium

 Judging from the geographical location, the location of Manahan Stadium in Solo is fairly strategic.
 Stands majestically in the middle of the city center, adjacent to airports, hotels, highways and shopping malls make Manahan Stadium as one of the most representative in the organization of sporting events of national and international scale.
 The stadium is located in the center of the city of Solo, precisely at Jalan Adi Sucipto, Manahan, Banjarsari, Solo.
-It is 9 Kilometers away from the Adisumarmo International Airport.
+It is 9 km away from the Adisumarmo International Airport.

+Manahan Stadium was subsequently chosen to host the 2022 ASEAN Para Games and the 2023 FIFA U-17 World Cup matches, including the semi-finals and final.
+It also acted as the home ground for the Indonesia national football team for the 2024 ASEAN Championship.

 History

 Manahan Stadium was built in 1989 using land area of 170,000 m2 and a building area of 33,300 m2.
-On 21 February 1998, the stadium was inaugurated by the then-Indonesian president Suharto.
+On 21 February 1998, the stadium was inaugurated by the then-Indonesian President Suharto.

-Facilities
+Other Facilities

-Facilities into one building stadiums with tracks including the track Manahan / international-standard athletics, dressing room, heating room, health room, a secretariat, a journalist and a press conference room, other facilities are located in the stadium track long jump, table tennis, judo training, fight training degrees, etc..
+Facilities into one building stadiums with tracks including the track Manahan / international-standard athletics, dressing room, heating room, health room, a secretariat, a journalist and a press conference room, other facilities are located in the stadium track long jump, table tennis, judo training, fight training degrees, etc.

-While at Manahan's own complex, sports facilities are available even somewhat more complete and varied as there are tennis courts, baseball field, cycling (Velodrome), volleyball court, basketball court, badminton court, table tennis room, billiard room, 3 football pitches and gymnasium Multipurpose (GOR).
+While at Manahan's own complex, sports facilities are available even somewhat more complete and varied as there are tennis courts, baseball field, velodrome, volleyball court, basketball court, badminton court, table tennis room, billiard room, 3 football pitches, and multi-purpose indoor stadium.

 Further development

 Revitalization of the stadium was in September, 2019.
 After renovation, it is expected to transform into a mini Bung Karno Stadium (GBK).
-Seating arrangement is single which reduced the capacity of spectators to 20,000.
+Single-seating was installed which reduced the stadium's capacity from 25,000 to 20,000.
 The stadium is equipped with a standard broadcast lighting system of 2,200 to 2,400 lux.
 Sophisticated CCTV installed to support security with emergency conditions also be designed to be emptied within 15 minutes.